-38.2.1 Planning obligations (s106 agreements) may be tied to specific infrastructure schemes where they are necessary to overcome a planning objection to a development or pooled where planning obligations are sought from a number of smaller developments, towards the provision of a
+Planning obligations (s106 agreements) may be tied to specific infrastructure schemes where they are necessary to overcome a planning objection to a development or pooled where planning obligations are sought from a number of smaller developments, towards the provision of a

-38.2.2 A database is maintained, and incorporates a range of information in relation to planning obligations and unilateral undertakings including details of the development site, relevant dates for receipt of funds, the purpose of the obligation and level of funding.
-Contributions and interest accrued will be allocated to the implementation of projects in the vicinity of the site in a way that accords with the guidance in Circular 05/2005 "Planning Obligations".

-38.2.3 The Planning and Borough Development Directorate takes a strategic lead on the overall receipt monitoring and programme management of financial contributions, working with other parts of the Council and, through them, with external partner agencies to implement spend.
-Non financial planning obligations will also be monitored via the s106 database.

-38.2.4 Infrastructure delivery will be monitored through a number of methods.
+- scheme, for example from the Council's Community Strategy, Capital Programme.
+It is important that developers entering into planning obligations know where, when and how their money will be spent. - A database is maintained, and incorporates a range of information in relation to planning obligations and unilateral undertakings including details of the development site, relevant dates for receipt of funds, the purpose of the obligation and level of funding.
+Contributions and interest accrued will be allocated to the implementation of projects in the vicinity of the site in a way that accords with the guidance in Circular 05/2005 "Planning Obligations". - The Planning and Borough Development Directorate takes a strategic lead on the overall receipt monitoring and programme management of financial contributions, working with other parts of the Council and, through them, with external partner agencies to implement spend.
+Non financial planning obligations will also be monitored via the s106 database. - 38.2.4 Infrastructure delivery will be monitored through a number of methods.
 The entire Infrastructure Delivery Plan (IDP), which is a separated document used as evidence for the Core Strategy, is regularly reviewed with stakeholders and infrastructure providers through the Council's strategic partnership - the Kensington & Chelsea Partnership.
-Formally, updating will be reported annually in the AMR.

-38.2.5 Strategic sites' infrastructure is specified within the schedules contained in this chapter, and provision is therefore monitored against progress on strategic sites.
-Provision of other infrastructure requirements that are listed in the Infrastructure Schedules, will be monitored annually against the indicator above.

-38.2.6 Chapter 39 sets out the contingencies and risks, and provides a contingency for certain developments or events not occurring.
+Formally, updating will be reported annually in the AMR. - Strategic sites' infrastructure is specified 38.2.5 within the schedules contained in this chapter, and provision is therefore monitored against progress on strategic sites.
+Provision of other infrastructure requirements that are listed in the Infrastructure Schedules, will be monitored annually against the indicator above. - 38.2.6 Chapter 39 sets out the contingencies and risks, and provides a contingency for certain developments or events not occurring.